FSM-Systems/FSM-Erp/README.md

 - HR Management
 - Company Correspondence

 Modules can be added and customized.
-Refere to the [wiki] (https://github.com/FSM-Systems/FSM-Erp/wiki) for more information.
+Refer to the [wiki] (https://github.com/FSM-Systems/FSM-Erp/wiki) for more information.

 ### Libraries and Frameworks used:
 - Express.js